 The unsecure internet can be a sketchy, if not outright dangerous place.
 Your ISP is constantly snooping on your browsing behaviors, government agencies are monitoring activity, and hackers and other bad actors are always looking for opportunities to capitalize.

 That’s why the use of virtual private networks (VPNs) has been going through the roof in recent years.
-By encrypting your traffic and routing it through private channels, a good VPN can effectively blindfold those prying eyes and greatly increase your privacy online.
+You can learn more about their ins and outs on our VPN resource page, but in a nutshell VPNs work by encrypting your traffic and routing it through private channels.
+A good VPN can effectively blindfold those prying eyes and greatly increase your privacy online.

 That is if they’re up to snuff.
 Now you could pay top dollar for a VPN that would keep Jason Bourne secure, but a lot of time you’d be throwing money away on extra features you don’t need.
 That’s why it’s a good idea to consider some of the lesser known players in the industry – like Ivacy VPN.
 So today, we’re going to unpack Ivacy’s plans, packages, and prices.